MUDAL/Self-driving-Toy-Car/README.md

 template.
 All application codes can be found in **main.c**.

 ## How it works
-The car is controlled from a app using Bluetooth.
+The car is controlled from an app using Bluetooth.
 Once it is given the command to start, it does the following:
 1. Moves forward
 2. Sweeps servo motor's shaft every 2 seconds
 3. Toggles an LED every 2 seconds

+## Components
+1. STM32 Bluepill board
+2. L298N module
+3. Two 7805 regulators
+4. SG90 servo motor
+5. 5mm LED + 2k resistor
+6. Two TT gear motors
+7. On/Off switch
+8. Two 18650 Li-ion batteries

 The final prototype was developed using an STM32 bluepill board.
 The code was developed using STM32Cube HAL drivers in the STM32CubeIDE.